Memorial High School (Eau Claire, Wisconsin): History

-Memorial High School first opened in 1957.
+Memorial High School first opened in 1957, as the successor of Eau Claire Senior High School.

+In 2001, the Memorial Garden opened in the central courtyard of the school.
+The garden memorializes students and alumni who have passed away.

 Following a 2022 referendum, Memorial began various renovations projects in June 2024.
-This included replacing a grass football field with a turf one, including seating and lighting.
-It also included auditorium, music rooms, and cafeteria renovations.
+This included replacing the grass football field with a turf one, with new seating and lighting for the field included.
+It also included auditorium, music room, and cafeteria renovations.

 Academics

 Dual credit classes are offered for various business, family and consumer science, agriculture, technology, and engineering courses.
 These classes are taught at Memorial but are transcribed with Chippewa Valley Technical College classes, giving students college credits.

 Advanced Placement (AP) classes are offered in English, art, music, science, social sciences, and math.
 About half of Memorial students take AP classes.
+Memorial also offers foreign language classes in American Sign Language, Spanish, French, German, Hmong, and Japanese.

 Music

-Memorial has two competitive show choirs, the mixed-gender Old Abe Show Choir and the women's-only Eagle Show Choir.
+Memorial has several choirs, bands, and orchestras, that play at various events throughout the year.
+There is six choirs offered including treble choir, mixed choir, concert choir, and A Capella choir, along with two competitive show choirs; the mixed-gender Old Abe Show Choir and the women's-only Eagle Show Choir.
 The school hosts a show choir competition, Winterfest, which takes place on the first weekend of February each year.

+During the holiday season, the 14 member A Capella group travels the Eau Claire area as the Memorial Madrigals, performing traditional christmas carols for the community to enjoy.
+During the rest of the year, they perform contemporary songs under the name Noteworthy, competing yearly at the International Championship of High School A Capella.

-Memorial also has four orchestras, the Entry Level Orchestra, the Concert Orchestra, the Chamber Orchestra, and the Old Abe Orchestra.
-The orchestras play in various events all throughout the year.
+Memorial also has six bands and four orchestras.
+The bands offered include the Entry Level Concert Band, Intermediate Level Concert Band/Eagle Band, Intermediate/Advanced Level Concert Band, Advanced Level Concert Band/Old Abe Wind Ensemble, Intermediate Jazz Band, and Advanced Jazz Band.
+The orchestras offered include the Entry Level Orchestra, Concert Orchestra, Chamber Orchestra, and Old Abe Orchestra.